apache/flink/docs/monitoring/debugging_event_time.md

 ## Monitoring Current Event Time

 Flink's [event time]({{ site.baseurl }}/dev/event_time.html) and watermark support is a powerful feature for handling out-of-order events.
-However, its harder to understand what exactly is going on because the progress of time is tracked within the system.
+However, it's harder to understand what exactly is going on because the progress of time is tracked within the system.

 There are plans (see [FLINK-3427](https://issues.apache.org/jira/browse/FLINK-3427)) to show the current low watermark